Marcelo-Barella/cursor-sync/README.md

 # Cursor Sync

-Sync user-level Cursor settings and `~/.cursor` assets to a private GitHub Gist, with manual push/pull commands and optional scheduled sync.
+Sync user-level Cursor settings and `~/.cursor` assets to a private GitHub Gist, with manual push/pull, optional scheduled push, export/import via public Gists, and configurable extension sync.

 ## What Is Synced